Nigel Roy

 Nigel Roy is an Australian former professional rugby league footballer who played as a and in the s in the 1990s and 2000s.

 He played for Illawarra, North Sydney, Northern Eagles and the London Broncos.

 Early life

 Roy was born 15 March 1974 in Lismore, New South Wales, Australia.

 He commenced his football playing in the junior teams in Kyogle.

 Playing career

 Roy made his first grade debut for Illawarra in round 10 1993 against Cronulla-Sutherland at WIN Stadium which ended in a 30–0 victory.
 Roy departed Illawarra at the end of 1994 and signed with North Sydney.

 While at the North Sydney Bears, Roy played finals in 4 out of 5 seasons at the club and was a member of the Norths side which made consecutive preliminary finals in 1996 & 1997.

 In 2000, North Sydney merged with arch rivals Manly-Warringah to form the Northern Eagles.
 Roy was one of the few players from Norths signed on to play for the new team.

-In 2001, Roy joined London and played with the club up until the end of 2004 before retiring.
+In the 2001 season, Roy joined London Broncos and in 2002 extended his contract with the club until the end of 2004 when he retired.